gingerjoos/blog-src/content/the-most-difficult-captcha-there-is.rst

 ###################################
 :date: 2009-06-02 04:22
 :author: admin
-:category: computer security, from the web, technology
+:category: technology
-:tags: captcha, gul panag
+:tags: captcha, gul panag, computer security, from the web, technology
 :slug: the-most-difficult-captcha-there-is

 I was browsing through the `site of a